snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 system, the ec2 instance will be started with.

 In this EC2 instance we will run a docker container.
 I created a repository in amazons own ECR for my container image.
-So I add this as a data source:
+So I add the repository as a data source:

 ```hcl
 data "aws_ecr_repository" "example_app" {